Textualize/rich/README.md

 ![traceback](./imgs/traceback.png)

-Here's what it looks like on Linux.
+Here's what it looks like on Windows:

 ![traceback_windows](./imgs/traceback_windows.png)

-See the [rich traceback](https://rich.readthedocs.io/en/latest/traceback) documentation for the details.
+See the [rich traceback](https://rich.readthedocs.io/en/latest/traceback.htmls) documentation for the details.